 4. Matching the wrong vertices when writing a congruence statement.

-Take two right triangles with hypotenuse 1010 and one leg 66.
+A quick self-check for the HL case: take two right triangles with hypotenuse 1010 and one leg 66.
 HL proves they are congruent only if both triangles are right triangles.
 Remove that condition and the argument fails, which is a good way to remember why HL is a special case.

 Need help with a problem?